nens/threedi-results-analysis/README.rst

 Installation on windows
 -----------------------

-You need to install Qgis 3.16.5+ (the "long term release").
+You need to install Qgis 3.22.16+ (the "long term release").
 Either the stand-alone installer or the osgeo4w install is fine.
 For osgeo4w, pick the "qgis LTR full" version.

 Add the Lizard QGIS repository: via the QGIS menu bar go to "Plugins > Manage And Install Plugins... > Settings".
 Add ``https://plugins.lizard.net/plugins.xml`` and reload.
-Install the plugin by selecting ThreeDiToolbox.
+Install the plugin by selecting 3Di Results Analysis.

 The extra dependencies that we need are bundled with the plugins and automatically installed into the ``python\`` directory of your qgis profile.